Racing thoughts: Attention deficit hyperactivity disorder

 Racing thoughts associated with ADHD is most common in adults.
 With ADHD, racing thoughts can occur and tend to cause insomnia.
 Racing thoughts in people with ADHD tend to be rapid, unstable thoughts which do not follow any sort of pattern, similar to racing thoughts in people with bipolar disorder.
 Medications used to treat ADHD, such as Adderall or Methylphenidate, can be prescribed to patients with ADHD to calm these racing thoughts, most commonly in the morning when people wake up but just as well in the evening before sleep.

 Lack of sleep

 Racing thoughts, also referred to as "racing mind", may prevent a person from falling asleep.
 Chronic sleep apnea and prolonged disturbed sleep patterns may also induce racing thoughts.
 Treatment for sleep apnea and obstructive airway disorder can improve airflow and improve sleep resulting in improved brain and REM function and reduced racing thought patterns.

 Hyperthyroidism

-Hyperthyroidism is a condition in which the thyroid gland produces too much thyroid hormone, thyroxin.
-This overabundance of thyroxin causes irregular and rapid heartbeat, irritability, weight loss, nervousness, anxiety and racing thoughts.
+Hyperthyroidism is a condition in which the thyroid gland produces too much thyroid hormone, thyroxine.
+This overabundance of thyroxine causes irregular and rapid heartbeat, irritability, weight loss, nervousness, anxiety and racing thoughts.

 The anxiety and inability to focus is very common in hyperthyroidism and leads to racing thoughts, as well as panic attacks and difficulty concentrating.